-STEP 9: Following use of Synovetin OA[®], replace the colored flip cap on the vial, then place the lid on the lead container and secure the lid with tape.
+STEP 9: Following use of Synovetin OA®, replace the colored flip cap on the vial, then place the lid on the lead PIG.
 Mark the vial with a tentative disposal date 5 months from the present date.
 After 5 months, the vial should be measured with a handheld rate meter (GM detector) to verify that radioactivity has decayed.
 If the vial is less than or equivalent to background radiation, it can then be disposed of as regular trash.
 All waste disposals should be documented according to your radioactive materials license and federal or state regulations.
 Do not return the vial, any packaging components, or supplies to the manufacturer.